+- 1) The mailing piece promotes a program, product or service which reasonably can be expected to be of interest to MAYSA members by virtue of its relevance to youth soccer.

+- 2) A bonded mailing house is used.

+- 3) The material may not exceed, in dimensions, 5 1/2" x 8" (one page, can be double-sided).

+- 4) MAYSA reserves the right to review and approve all material.
+Among, but not limited to, criteria which would prohibit mailing list rental include:

 - a.
-The mailing piece promotes a program, product or service which reasonably can be expected to be of interest to MAYSA members by virtue of its relevance to youth soccer. - b.
-The mailing piece and/or use of the mailing list is not in competition nor conflict with MAYSA/WYSA interests and policies. - c.
-A bonded mailing house is used.

-- d.
-The material may not exceed, in dimensions, 5 1/2" x 8" (one page, can be double-sided).

-- e.
-MAYSA reserves the right to review and approve all material.
-Among, but not limited to, criteria which would prohibit mailing list rental include:

-- I. Vulgar or offensive content
+Vulgar or offensive content

-- II.
+- b.
 Special pricing offers of any kind

-- III.
+- c.
 Political content

-- IV.
+- d.
 Superlatives are highly discouraged

-- V. Reference to specific competitors
+- e.
+Reference to specific competitors

-- VI.
+- f.
 Extraordinary and unsubstantiated claims

-- VII.
+- g.
 Mail pieces that direct recipients, via an internet link, to above-mentioned prohibited criteria are not acceptable.